Why is hospice needed?

-- Hospice is a philosophy of care that focuses on patient comfort and quality of life during the patients’ final months and days
+- We focus on patient comfort and quality of life during the patients' final months and days.

-- Service is offered in the Oceanside communities of Parksville, Qualicum Beach, Nanoose, Deep Bay, Bowser, Qualicum Bay, Errington, Coombs, Hillers and Whiskey Creek
+- Our services are offered free of charge to those in the Oceanside communities of Parksville, Qualicum Beach, Nanoose, Deep Bay, Bowser, Qualicum Bay, Errington, Coombs, Hilliers and Whiskey Creek.

-- We are board members, volunteers trained in companionship, bereavement support, counselling, palliative vigils, Reiki, massage and Healing Touch, fund development and event organization
+- Our volunteers are trained in companionship, grief support, palliative vigils, Reiki and Healing Touch.

-With a staff of four employees and 60 volunteers Oceanside Hospice Society deliver the following services to the Oceanside community:
+Oceanside Hospice Society delivers the following services to the Oceanside community:

 - Equipment Loan Program

 - Holistic Self-Care

 - Lending Library